VenezianoMauro/prueba-tecnica/README.md

 **Your task**:
 1. Reproduce the error
 2. Read and understand the error message
-3. Investigate the database schema (`backend/prisma/schema.prisma`)
-4. Identify the problematic constraint
+3. Identify the issue
-5. Explain why it's wrong and how to fix it
+4. Explain why it's wrong and how to fix it

 ### Part 3: Refactor Discussion (10-15 min)